-In-depth study of substance abuse counseling and multi-culture counseling.
-Includes an introduction to the ethical statements of the American Psychological Association, the American Counseling Association, and the American Association of Marriage and Family Therapists as well as the requirements of HIPPA (the Health Insurance and Portability Act of 1996) and the ADA (the American Disabilities Act).
+An In-depth study of multi-culture counseling.
+Included is an introduction to the ethical statements of the American Psychological Association, the American Counseling Association, and the American Association of Marriage and Family Therapists as well as the requirements of HIPPA (the Health Insurance and Portability Act of 1996) and the ADA (the American Disabilities Act).
 (Prerequisite: HCP 423.
 Offered Every Spring)